duarteocarmo/Project_Page_SG/community-lv.md

 ## Plots

-Below two plots are displayed of the communities found with the Louvain algorithm, with a legend table that shows some info on the most connected node in this community, under the assumption that this will tell us something about the community as a whole.
+Below two plots are displayed of the communities found with the Louvain algorithm, with a legend table that shows some information on the most connected nodes in this community, under the assumption that this will tell us something about the community as a whole.

 {% include partition-lv.html %}